We are meeting our client's needs in the least-restrictive environment in the most timely & efficient manner.

 How it works

-The Case Manager, in concert with treating providers, will educate the client (and parent/guardian for minor children) regarding his/her mental illness, treatment, medication, and Mental Health Advanced Directives.
-CM will provide advocacy with emphasis on building client skills that will enable him/her to assume responsibility for his/her own needs.
-If at any time emergency services are required, the Case Manager will provide necessary linkage to Bridgeway Emergency Services for clients in crisis.
+In concert with treating providers, the Case Manager will educate the client (and parent/guardian for minor children) regarding their mental illness, treatment, medication, and Mental Health Advanced Directives.
+CM will provide advocacy emphasizing building client skills that will enable them to assume responsibility for their own needs.
+If emergency services are required at any time, the Case Manager will provide necessary linkage to Bridgeway Emergency Services for clients in crisis.

-CM services are provided at no cost to the client, whether or not they have any insurance or government benefits.
+CM services are provided at no cost to the client, whether they have insurance or government benefits.

 Who Can Benefit from Case Management